What is a Toyota certified collision center?

 - Backup Camera, Recalibration required if rear body panels or bumper are replaced

-Any repair that involves the front bumper, windshield, front grille area, or rear bumper has a strong likelihood of requiring at least one ADAS recalibration step.
+Any repair involving the front bumper, windshield, front grille area, or rear bumper likely requires at least one ADAS recalibration step.

 Toyota OEM parts: Why they matter and what the alternatives are